google/flax/docs_nnx/guides/filters_guide.md

 print(f'{batch_stats = }')
 ```

-Here `nnx.Param` and `nnx.BatchStat` are used as Filters to split the model into two groups: one with the parameters and the other with the batch statistics.
-However, this begs the following questions:

-* What is a Filter?
-* Why are types, such as `Param` or `BatchStat`, Filters?
-* How is `State` grouped / filtered?
+Let's dive deeper into `Filter`s.

 +++

-## The Filter Protocol
+## The `Filter` Protocol

-In general Filter are predicate functions of the form:
+In general, Flax `Filter`s are predicate functions of the form:

 ```python

 (path: tuple[Key, ...], value: Any) -> bool

 ```

+where:

-where `Key` is a hashable and comparable type, `path` is a tuple of `Key`s representing the path to the value in a nested structure, and `value` is the value at the path.
-The function returns `True` if the value should be included in the group and `False` otherwise.
+- `Key` is a hashable and comparable type;
+- `path` is a tuple of `Key`s representing the path to the value in a nested structure; and
+- `value` is the value at the path.

+The function returns `True` if the value should be included in the group, and `False` otherwise.

-Types are obviously not functions of this form, so the reason why they are treated as Filters
-is because, as we will see next, types and some other literals are converted to predicates.
-For example,
-`Param` is roughly converted to a predicate like this:
+Types are not functions of this form.
+They are treated as `Filter`s because, as you will learn in the next section, types and some other literals are converted to _predicates_.
+For example, [`nnx.Param`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/variables.html#flax.nnx.Param) is roughly converted to a predicate like this:

 ```{code-cell} ipython3
 def is_param(path, value) -> bool: